haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 First, ask your administratively talented coworker (or whoever has admin rights to your computer) to log in and install it for you.
 That should ensure it installs properly, and the commands are added to your PATH environment variables.

 Unfortunately, for the CLI to connect to IBM's Cloud, you'll need to get past the gates of ~~Mordor~~ OPS's firewall.
-Here are more step by step instructions.
+Here are more of my step by step instructions.
 I make learning FUN.

 1. Go to your control panel, and look up 'Environment Variables'.
 2. Click on 'Edit environment variables for your account'.